Munich: Capital of reunited Bavaria

+In 1900 Wilhelm Röntgen moved to Munich, where he was appointed as a professor of physics.
+In 1901 he was awarded the Nobel Prize in Physics.

-The Prince Regent Luitpold's reign from 1886 till 1912 was marked by tremendous artistic and cultural activity in Munich.
+The Prince Regent Luitpold's reign from 1886 to 1912 was marked by tremendous artistic and cultural activity in Munich.
 At the dawn of the 20th century Munich was an epicenter for the Jugendstil movement, combining a liberal magazine culture with progressive industrial design and architecture.
 The German art movement took its name from the Munich magazine Die Jugend (The Youth).
 Prominent Munich Jugendstil artists include Hans Eduard von Berlepsch-Valendas, Otto Eckmann, Margarethe von Brauchitsch, August Endell, Hermann Obrist, Wilhelm von Debschitz, and Richard Riemerschmid.
-In 1905 two large department stores opened in Munich, the Kaufhaus Oberpollinger and the Warenhaus Hermann Tietz, both had been designed by the architect Max Littmann.
+In 1905 two large department stores opened in Munich, the Kaufhaus Oberpollinger and the Warenhaus Hermann Tietz, both having been designed by the architect Max Littmann.
 In 1911 the expressionist group Der Blaue Reiter was established in Munich.
 Its founding members include Gabriele Münter.